mmx1/sslScanGo/README.md

 Dependencies
 ============
-This has been confirmed to work with OpenSSL 1.0.2d and go 1.5.1.
+This has been confirmed to work with OpenSSL 1.0.2d and go 1.5.1 on Ubuntu 15.10.
 Known issues with go 1.2 and requires OpenSSL > 1.0.2 for SSL_get_server_tmp_key.